Flying squirrel: Life cycles

-The life expectancy of flying squirrels in the wild is about six years, and flying squirrels can live up to fifteen years in zoos.
-The mortality rate in young flying squirrels is high because of predators and diseases.
+The life expectancy of flying squirrels in the wild is about six years, and up to about fifteen years in captivity.
+Mortality rate in young flying squirrels is high because of predators and diseases.
 Predators of flying squirrels include tree snakes, raccoons, owls, martens, fishers, coyotes, bobcats, and feral cats.
-In the Pacific Northwest of North America, the northern spotted owl (Strix occidentalis) is a common predator of flying squirrels.
+In the Pacific Northwest of North America, the northern spotted owl (Strix occidentalis) is a common predator.

 Flying squirrels are usually nocturnal, since they are not adept at escaping birds of prey that hunt during the daytime.
-They eat according to their environment; they are omnivorous, and will eat whatever food they can find.
+They are often omnivorous and opportunistic in diet, eating whatever is available.
 The North American southern flying squirrel eats seeds, insects, gastropods (slugs and snails), spiders, shrubs, flowers, fungi, and tree sap.

 Reproduction

 The mating season for flying squirrels is during February and March.
 When the infants are born, the female squirrels live with them in maternal nest sites.
 The mothers nurture and protect them until they leave the nest.
 The males do not participate in nurturing their offspring.

 At birth, flying squirrels are mostly hairless, apart from their whiskers, and most of their senses are not present.
 Their internal organs are visible through the skin, and their sex can be signified.
 By week five, they are almost fully developed.
 At that point, they can respond to their environment and start to develop a mind of their own.
 Through the upcoming weeks of their lives, they practice leaping and gliding.
 After two and a half months, their gliding skills are perfected, they are ready to leave the nest, and they are capable of independent survival.